Skip to main content

 The Bottom Line

-Your £700 monthly heating increase isn't a burden - it's a £2,000+ revenue opportunity waiting to happen.
-The maths is simple: sell 15 extra hot drinks a day at 70% margin and you've covered your heating.
+Your winter heating increase isn't a burden - it's a revenue opportunity waiting to happen.
+Sell more hot drinks and you've covered your heating.
 Everything else is profit.

 Stop seeing yourself as a pub owner with a heating problem.
 Start seeing yourself as a comfort provider in a cold world.
 Your warm pub is exactly what people need when it's miserable outside.

 Next time that heating clicks on, don't wince at the cost.
 Think about the opportunity.
-You're creating the perfect environment for people to spend an extra £5-10 they wouldn't spend at home.
+You're creating the perfect environment for people to spend a little extra they wouldn't spend at home.

 Your first step?
 Tomorrow, create three winter hot drinks.
 Price them properly (£4.50-6.50).
 Train your team to suggest them.
 Watch what happens when it's cold outside.

-Remember: Your £700 heating increase can generate £2,000+ in extra revenue.
-But only if you act on it.
+Remember: A heating increase can generate extra revenue, but only if you act on it.

 Frequently Asked Questions